RaspberryPiFoundation/scratch-curriculum/en-GB/tech-toys/index.md

   <img src="images/toys-final.png">
 </div>

-# Step 1: Spinning Bowtie { .activity }
+# Step 1: Spinning Bow Tie { .activity }

-Let's code a bowtie that spins when clicked.
+Let's code a bow tie that spins when clicked.

 ## Activity Checklist { .check }

 + Open the 'Tech Toys' Scratch project.
 Your club leader will give you a copy of this project, or you can open it online at <a href="http://jumpto.cc/toys-go" target="_blank">jumpto.cc/toys-go</a>.

-+ Click on the 'Bowtie' sprite and add this code:
++ Click on the 'Bow Tie' sprite and add this code:

 	![screenshot](images/toys-bowtie.png)

-+ Click the bowtie to run your code.
-You should see that your bowtie turns 15 degrees clockwise 10 times, turning 150 degrees in total.
++ Click the bow tie to run your code.
+You should see that your bow tie turns 15 degrees clockwise 10 times, turning 150 degrees in total.

 	![screenshot](images/toys-bowtie-test.png)

-+ Find the `point in direction` {.blockmotion} block and, _without dragging it_, click it to set the bowtie back to its starting position.
++ Find the `point in direction` {.blockmotion} block and, _without dragging it_, click it to set the bow tie back to its starting position.

 	![screenshot](images/toys-bowtie-direction.png)

 	Tip: In Scratch you can click on a block to run it straight away.
 You don't even need to drag it onto the scripts area first!

-+ To make the bowtie do 1 complete spin, the numbers in your code need to add up to 360 degrees.
-Change your code so that the bowtie turns 36 degrees 10 times (36 x 10 = 360).
++ To make the bow tie do 1 complete spin, the numbers in your code need to add up to 360 degrees.
+Change your code so that the bow tie turns 36 degrees 10 times (36 x 10 = 360).

 	![screenshot](images/toys-bowtie-360.png)

 + Test your code again.
-This time, your bowtie should do 1 complete 360 degree spin and end up where it started.
+This time, your bow tie should do 1 complete 360 degree spin and end up where it started.

-+ If you want your bowtie to do 4 complete spins, you can change the number in the `repeat` {.blockcontrol} block from 10 to 40.
++ If you want your bow tie to do 4 complete spins, you can change the number in the `repeat` {.blockcontrol} block from 10 to 40.

 	![screenshot](images/toys-bowtie-4.png)